normai/purpleterms/notes.md

 Actually, this feature is the reason why I got my hands dirty with `terminal.js` in the first place.

-And indeed I have already written a backend caller for myself.
-My implementation leaves `terminal.js` untouched, instead consists of a parallel custom JS module not visible here.
+I have already written a backend caller for myself, it leaves `terminal.js` untouched, instead consists of a parallel custom JS module not visible (yet) here.
 It runs only on localhost so far.
 The file is [`daftari/jsi/dafterm.js`](https://downtown.trilo.de/svn/daftaridev/trunk/daftari/jsi/dafterm.js).

 Yevgen's code will ease the load on my custom module.
 I am not sure about the details yet.
 I guess, my construction goes even one step further.
 The backend shall use the terminal autonomously for output, while still allowing user intervention.